WackyWalrus/Binder/README.md

 * * *
 Better onchange
 --------------
-The onChange in Binder.js doesn't require you to focus away from the input!
+The onchange in Binder.js doesn't require you to focus away from the input!
 This function will run the callback with every keystroke.

 For example:

 	var elem = document.getElementById('elem'); // this is the element we're binding
-    // this is the callback for our onChange function callback(){
+    // this is the callback for our onchange function callback(){
         console.log('Function ran!');
     }
-	b.onChange(elem,'this-binds-unique-id',callback); // this line adds the onChange bind
+	b.onchange.add(elem,'this-binds-unique-id',callback); // this line adds the onchange bind

-You can remove the onChange bind with:
+You can remove the onchange bind with:

-    b.clearChange('this-binds-unique-id');
+    b.onchange.remove('this-binds-unique-id');